nirnejak/vercel-functions-test/README.md

 # Vercel Functions Test

-A Simple Server to test Vercel Functions in local
+A Simple Server to test Vercel Lambda Functions in local

 **Steps to Test your functions**